PROJECT: Strengthening climate change policies in Buenos Aires, Mexico City and Sao Paulo

-This project aims to generate policy analysis and inputs to strengthen the climate change agenda and policies in Buenos Aires, Sao Paulo and Mexico City and to contribute to the emerging process of cooperation on sustainability issues between these three main cities of Latin America.
-In this context, this project addresses two main issues:
+This project aimed to generate policy analysis and inputs to strengthen the climate change agenda and policies in Buenos Aires, Sao Paulo and Mexico City and to contribute to the emerging process of cooperation on sustainability issues between these three main cities of Latin America.
+In this context, this project addressed two main issues:

 First, climate change raises great governance challenges for these local governments.
 As mentioned above, all three cities have passed climate change legislation, programs and strategies; however the level of effective progress and implementation of these initiatives varies significantly.
-Why?
-What explains these variations in the progress and implementation of different climate policy commitments and policies at the local level?
+The project sought to explain these variations in the progress and implementation of different climate policy commitments and policies at the local level.

-This project is Stage 2 of the CDKN Innovation Fund, which aims to identify mechanisms for strengthening resilience, highlighting opportunities where the private sector and civil society networks can help build the capacity of government agencies to respond to climate-related risks.
-The outcome of this project will be increased collaboration and knowledge sharing among a network of partners in Latin America around urban resilience issues.
+This project was Stage 2 of the CDKN Innovation Fund, which aimed to identify mechanisms for strengthening resilience, highlighting opportunities where the private sector and civil society networks can help build the capacity of government agencies to respond to climate-related risks.
+The outcome of this project was increased collaboration and knowledge sharing among a network of partners in Latin America around urban resilience issues.

 Stage 1 of this Innovation Fund project, Resilient Cities Action Lab: Creating partnerships for climate risk preparedness in Latin America (AAGL-0009B) took an action-research approach to provide a framework for engagement and dialogue with key stakeholders by analysing key institutional gaps, and best practice from other regions.